schlotg/node-aws-deploy/README.md

 In AWS you can specify per instance or per launch configuration user data for the ec-2 instances.
 This is the mechanism that is used to distinguish the functionality differences across instances and allows the use of a single AMI created in a staging server to also be deployed in production and have the restart pulling and command server turned off in production only.
 Any other differences such as different keys sets across deployments can be accomplished by using the user defined prelaunch.js to steer the application to the production assets.

+Using the 'type' variable specified in the user data of the instance can be a very easy way to change functionality of your application based on its deployment type.
+The 'commandArguments' field of the
+.app-config.json file can be a single string or an object of command strings that go with different types of types.
+Additionally you can manually override the type by using the 'override=' command line parameter.

+As an example, with the following commandArguments entry:

+    "commandArguments": {
+        "development": "--production --httpPort=80 --httpsPort=443",
+        "production": "--production",
+        "debug": "--remoteDB --httpPort=80 --httpsPort=443"
+    },

+Instances with user data set to "type": "production", would have the command argument string "--production".
+And you could override it during manual launch by typing:

+    "sudo node _start.js override=debug"